natemcmaster/CommandLineUtils/docs/docs/arguments.md

 ### [Using Builder API](#tab/using-builder-api)

-To enable this, See @McMaster.Extensions.CommandLineUtils.CommandArgument.MultipleValues must be set to true, and the argument must be the last one specified.
+To enable this, @McMaster.Extensions.CommandLineUtils.CommandArgument.MultipleValues must be set to true, and the argument must be the last one specified.

 ```c#